Matt Lauer Reportedly Had A Big ‘Interest’ In Pippa Middleton, And It Worried Staffers

 Pippa Middleton was famously thrust into the limelight after the royal wedding of her sister, the Duchess of Cambridge.
 The brunette beauty wore a figure-hugging white bridesmaid dress that showcased her curves, and it seems that the ensemble earned her a fan in none other than Matt Lauer.

-Sources have told Page Six that the disgraced news anchor was incredibly eager to procure a job for the English Rose at NBC, and even rented out a restaurant and ordered a test shoot for Middleton.
+Sources have told Page Six that the disgraced news anchor was incredibly eager to procure a job for the English rose at NBC, and even rented out a restaurant and ordered a test shoot for Middleton.
 Though the deal never went through, the news is making headlines considering Lauer’s fall from grace, due to multiple charges of sexual assault, including rape, from former colleagues, as previously reported by The Inquisitr.

 According to many people, Lauer’s reputation was an open secret, and his blatant desire to have Middleton join the NBC family made many staffers “nervous.”